jkboyce/jprime/historical/README.md

 # Historical information

-This folder contains some early siteswap pattern generators that I wrote, interesting now only for historical reasons.
+This folder contains some early juggling pattern generators I wrote, interesting now only for historical reasons.
 They show some of the evolution of ideas behind `jprime` and juggling pattern generators in general.
 These programs have been lightly edited to compile on a modern ANSI C99 compiler but in other respects they are unchanged.

-The first juggling pattern generator was written by Don Hatch and Paul Klimek of Santa Cruz California, sometime between 1981 and 1984.
+The first juggling pattern generator was apparently written by Don Hatch of Santa Cruz California, sometime between 1981 and 1984.
 To my knowledge this code has never been made public, but pattern list printouts dated July 1, 1984 are [shown in Sean Gandini's "Siteswaps" documentary](https://vimeo.com/497788314) from 2006.

 The other early pattern generator I'm aware of is the one written by Bengt Magnusson at Caltech, who wrote a siteswap generator in Fortran sometime in the mid-late 1980s.
-He later rewrote it in C in 1991 when he was a grad student at UCSB.
+He later rewrote it in C in 1991 when he was a graduate student at UCSB.
 I have no information about whether the Cambridge group of siteswap inventors (Mike Day, Colin Wright, Adam Chalcraft) also wrote software in that timeframe, but it seems likely.

 ## `j.c` (Nov 1990)